- 8 minutes to read

 • Monitoring thresholds for public, private, and system queues

-• Post messages to selected queue with many common options
+• Post messages to selected queues with common formatting options

-As an Administrator with access to Monitoring Agents from the Remote Administration dialogue, you can further manage:
+Administrators with access to Monitoring Agents via Remote Configuration can also:

-• Add and Remove Windows Servers with MSMQ Service
+• Add and Remove Windows Servers running the MSMQ Service

-See the global Configuration for additional details about how to configure Nodinite and the Message Queueing Monitoring Agent
+See Configuration for details on how to configure Nodinite and the Message Queueing Monitoring Agent.

 MSMQ Service